luanesouza/router-lecture/README.md

 Use <Switch> to change between routes
 Use <Route> to render a specific component using ‘component’ or ‘render’ prop to pass custom props Use <Link> to replace <a> tags
-*BONUS* Use ‘withRouter’ HOC to add in router props to any component _by Kevin McLean_
+User <Redirect> to prevent our users from getting lost (aka hitting 404) *BONUS* Use ‘withRouter’ HOC to add in router props to any component _by Kevin McLean_